 Chronic sleep deprivation occurs when persistent restlessness leads to a pattern of poor sleep.
-People who are chronically sleep deprived have more accidents at work, are involved in more auto accidents, and have higher rates of illness.
+Chronically sleep-deprived people may be at risk of more accidents at work, auto accidents, and higher rates of illness.

-Stress is the most common cause of sleep deprivation.
+Stress is one of the most common causes of sleep deprivation.
 During sleep, your body repairs damage on a cellular level while your brain gets a chance to relax and recharge.
-Sleep boosts your mood and improve your disease resistance.
+Sleep can boost your mood and improve your disease resistance.
 Lack of sleep deprives your body and brain of that much-needed downtime.
 You may get sick more often or feel unwell.

 Poor Sleep Hygiene

 Other common causes of tossing and turning are related to poor sleep hygiene.
 Examples of poor sleep hygiene might include the following:

 - Watching or listening to overstimulating information before sleep

 - Blue light from screens

 - Not having enough activity during the day

 - Not having a consistent wake-up and bedtime schedule